-Ear ache: Once the NYC / White Plains TMJ doctors and dentist has ruled out ear pathology or infection, the head and neck muscles – as well as the temporomandibular joint itself – can be evaluated for referral to the ear.
-The auricuotemporal nerve is often compressed sending pain into the ear.
+Earache: Once the NYC / White Plains TMJ doctors and dentists have ruled out ear pathology or infection, the head and neck muscles – as well as the temporomandibular joint itself – can be evaluated for referral to the ear.
+The auriculotemporal nerve is often compressed sending pain into the ear.

 - Vertigo (spinning sensation)

 - Floating or swimming sensation

 - Loss of balance or feeling of unsteadiness